ovh/tsl/spec/doc.md

 * The **month** operator used to replace each points per their **month** (in UTC time), example: _.month()._
 * The **year** operator used to replace each points per their **year** (in UTC time), example: _.year()._
 * The **timestamp** operator used to replace each points per their **timestamp** (in UTC time), example: _.timestamp()._

-#### Time window methods

-TSL includ a method to apply an operation on a selected time window.
-This represents [**time window mapper**](http://www.warp10.io/reference/frameworks/framework-map/) in Warp 10 and [**over_time**](https://prometheus.io/docs/prometheus/latest/querying/functions/#%3Caggregation%3E_over_time()) operators in PromQL.
-This methods apply a function to all values of a time window of each metrics and replace the current value by the result of this function.

-The method applied can be one of

 ### Metrics sort